The most up to date source of information for keeping you and your passengers safe during Covid-19 is on Gov.uk.

 All drivers are required to complete mandatory safeguarding and disability awareness training.
 This is required on application and must be renewed every three years.

-The training is delivered by Oxforshire County Council (OCC).
-The cost of the course is £50.
-Note that you will be charged the full fee if you book the course and do not attend.Book a course
+The training is delivered by Oxfordshire County Council (OCC).
+The cost of the course is £50 and you will be sent an invoice once you have registered.
+You will be charged the full fee if you book the course and do not attend.Book safeguarding training

 After the training you will be given a certificate which you will need to provide to the licensing team (either email to firstname.lastname@example.org or bring into reception to be scanned in for our records).